Something from Tiffany's: Production

 On October 30, 2021, it was reported that Zoey Deutch would star in and be an executive producer on Something from Tiffany's, based on the novel of the same name by Melissa Hill.
-The film will be produced by Reese Witherspoon and Lauren Neustadter for Hello Sunshine, as a co-production with Amazon Studios.
-It will be Hello Sunshine's first film, and was adapted for the screen by Tamara Chestna.
+The film would be produced by Reese Witherspoon and Lauren Neustadter for Hello Sunshine, as a co-production with Amazon Studios.
+It would be Hello Sunshine's first film, and was adapted for the screen by Tamara Chestna.

 In December 2021, it was reported that Kendrick Sampson, Ray Nicholson, Shay Mitchell, and Leah Jeffries had joined the cast.
 In February 2022, it was reported that Jojo T. Gibbs, Javicia Leslie, Chido Nwokocha, Stephanie Shepherd, and Michael Roark had been added to the cast.

 Filming commenced in New York City in December 2021.

-Release
+Release and reception

 The film was released on Prime Video on December 9, 2022.